vkhristenko/spark-root-applications/src/main/scala/org/dianahep/sparkrootapplications/examples/README.md

 - Reads in a dataset in ROOT format
 - Selects a Collection of Muons - quite standard collection that we use to test against
 - Performs some trivial filter/flatMap operations: Selects DiMuon pairs
-- Aggreages with Histogrammar and prints...
+- Aggreages with Histogrammar and prints... and saves bundles: file:/tmp/testBundles.json
-- Saves in parquet format all of the flattened Dimuon pairs
+- Saves in parquet format all of the flattened Dimuon pairs: file:/tmp/testReduced.parquet

 __To Run:__
 ```